weynandk/info_threefold/src/docs/whitepapers/_beta/could_it_follow_nature/could_it_follow_nature.md

 # Could Information Technology follow nature?

-[TOC]

-## Traditional IT workload architectures are centralised {#traditional-it-workload-architectures-are-centralised}
+## Traditional IT workload architectures are centralised

 Most (if not all) current IT architectures are centralized.
 A very simple but obvious example of this is the centralisation of data.
 Most IT systems / architectures use multiple databases in which they store all sorts of data.
 When you store all data in a central location it’s easily available to anyone and anything.
 Anyone that wants to know anything about the operations of a system can query the central data repository.